 On your placement you will have 24/7 support from RAHC’s dedicated team which includes clinical staff with remote experience.
-As part of the Health Centre team, you will also have the support of other Health Professionals such as GPs, RNs and Aboriginal Health Workers (AHWs) all working to help improve health outcomes for Indigenous Australians.
+As part of the Health Centre team, you will also have the support of other Health Professionals such as GPs, RNs and Aboriginal Health Workers (AHWs) all working to help improve health outcomes for First Nation Australians.

 To be eligible for a RAHC placement you must:

 - Have a minimum of two years’ experience as an Audiologist

 Remote or Aboriginal and Torres Strait Islanders health experience is welcomed but not essential.

 The full credentialing criteria is available on the eligibility tab.

 If you would like to get involved or have been thinking about applying, now is the time to start.